With its massive landscapes untouched by cultivation, Tanzania boasts some of the best nature and wildlife adventures in the world.

 Taste the Local Cuisine

 Like most African countries, Tanzania has a very diverse and ancient food culture.

 However, in order to get a real taste of local delicacies, you’d need to venture off the beaten tourist tracks and ask your country guide to take you to a local restaurant for a delicious curry with a taste of Indian food tradition and fresh fruit, like mango, coconut, pineapple, pear, orange and more, accompanied by chapati bread and whali rice.

 Some of the most famous dishes include grilled meat, or nyama choma, marinated beef called mshikaki.
 There are also a variety of samaki – fish dishes to be admired.

-After Kilimanjaro climb you will indulge in the local beer drinking culture with a bottle (or two) of the best local Kilimanjaro Premium Lager.
+After your Kilimanjaro climb, you will indulge in the local beer drinking culture with a bottle (or two) of the best local Kilimanjaro Premium Lager.
 But apart from regional beer, like Serengeti and Kili, you can also try fruity beers, which are truly a tropical delight after a hot African day.

 It seems that anything sweet can produce a bottle of beer in Tanzania.
 Try Raha or Mongozo for a beer made with bananas, Floris for a bottle of beer made from apples or passion fruit, honey and sugar can also be found in various local lagers.
-Served called on your hotel deck, they will make you a memory of their own!
+Served cold on your hotel deck, they will make you a memory of their own!

 Check out our guide to African mountain ranges, or see our detailed hiking guides below: